Office 365 - Configure Resource Scheduling Options/Settings/Permissions

 Accessing the resource scheduling settings

-- Make sure you are currently located in the newly opened resource tab.
-If not, use the instructions above to open the resource.
+- Make sure you are currently located in the newly opened resource tab within your browser.
+If not, follow the instructions in Getting Started with Resource Accounts document.

 - Click on the Settings Icon in the top right corner next to the resource name and select Calendar from the side panel list.